Bilmem2/LINE1_NDD_Promoters/README.md

 # LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis

+> **Note:** This repository serves as the computational supplement for the Brief Report: *"LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis"*.

 **Author:** Can Sevilmiş
 **Affiliation:** Department of Molecular Biology and Genetics, Bahçeşehir University, Istanbul, Turkey
 **ORCID:** [0000-0002-9180-1924](https://orcid.org/0000-0002-9180-1924)